cymcsg/UltimateAndroid/README.md

 ###Quick Setup（Basic Usage）
 1.The normal way library and the gradle library are in different folders.
-If you use gradle way,you can use ``Import Non-Android Studio Project``(version>0.9.0).If you use normal way,you can pay attention that UltimateAndroid  depends on appcompat, UltimateAndroidUi  depends on UltimateAndroid,and the DemoOfUi is depends on UltimateAndroidUi.
+If you use gradle way,you can copy "ultimateandroid.aar" to your project and use ``  compile(name:'ultimateandroid', ext:'aar')`` in your gradle file.If you use gradle way and you want to edit it at the same time,you can use ``Import Non-Android Studio Project``(version>0.9.0).If you use normal way,you can pay attention that UltimateAndroid  depends on appcompat, UltimateAndroidUi  depends on UltimateAndroid,and the DemoOfUi is depends on UltimateAndroidUi.

 2.As the function of View Injection which use ButterKnife,you should config your IDE before you can compile the project.***Most of  IDEs require additional configuration in order to enable annotation processing for Butter Knife, or you can see [IntelliJ IDEA Configuration for Butter Knife ][101] or [Eclipse Configuration for butter Knife][102].***